-The Office of Resilience and Capital Planning promotes the preservation and sustainability of San Francisco's public capital assets and the city's overall resilience to acute shocks and chronic stresses.
+The Office of Resilience and Capital Planning is the City and County of San Francisco’s program to plan and finance projects that strengthen the integrity and resilience of San Francisco’s infrastructure, neighborhoods, and residents.

 - July 17, 2023Release of the San Francisco Heat and Air Quality Implementation Plan and New Climate Health Program Website